trinodb/trino/docs/src/main/sphinx/connector/postgresql.rst

     connection-user=root
     connection-password=secret

-Multiple PostgreSQL Databases or Servers
+Multiple PostgreSQL databases or servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The PostgreSQL connector can only access a single database within